 Not having a high enough deposit

 One of the more common reasons for home loan rejection is not meeting the lender’s minimum deposit requirement for the home loan.
-Every home loan generally has a maximum loan-to-value ratio (LVR), which is a limit on how much of the property’s value you could borrow, indicating how much of a deposit is required.
+Every home loan generally has a maximum loan-to-value ratio (LVR) - the limit on how much of the property’s value you could borrow - which indicates how much of a deposit is required.